 The interdisciplinary minor in public history allows students to examine the ways the historic method is applied outside of the classroom.
 For students seeking a career in public history, the minor better prepares them for advanced study in specialized programs.
 In addition to history courses, students can explore related disciplines such as anthropology and can take specialized courses in fields such as marketing, management or advertising.
 Students interested in this minor should see the public history adviser in the Department of History.
-As students select courses to meet the requirements for the University Core of Common Studies (UCCS), they should pay close attention to the list of recommended courses for this minor.
+As students select courses to meet the requirements for the Marquette Core Curriculum (MCC), they should pay close attention to the list of recommended courses for this minor.

 Public History Minor

 The minor in public history consists of six courses (18 credit hours), including three required courses in history (9 credit hours); and three elective courses (9 credit hours).

 - History majors pursuing the interdisciplinary minor in public history should note that only two courses may overlap between a major and a minor in the Klingler College of Arts and Sciences.

 |HIST 4101||Applied History||3|

 |HIST 4986||Internship in History||3|